cubeapm/docs/docs/http-apis/alerts/mute-groups.md

 ```

-### How to Snooze an Alert Rule
+### How to Mute an Existing Alert Rule

-Once you have created a Mute Group, you can use it to snooze an alert for the specific schedule you defined.
-To apply the snooze:
+Once you have created a Mute Group, you can use it to mute an alert for the specific schedule you defined.
+To apply the mute:

 1. Grab the `id` of the created Mute Group.
 2. Use the `PUT /api/v1/rules` endpoint from the **Alert Rules API** to update your specific Alert Rule, adding the new Mute Group's `id` into the `config.mute_group_ids` array.